-I know not all parents aren’t given that same consideration.
-Some parents find out their child’s name after their child comes out.
+I know not all parents aren't given that same consideration.
+Some parents find out their child's name after their child comes out.
 This is especially true of teens and young adults.
-Or, sometimes parents ask for the chance to give feedback on their child’s name, and their child denies them that opportunity.
-I’ve heard of parents whose children have come back from time with other family members and have a new name.
+Or, sometimes parents ask for the chance to give feedback on their child's name, and their child denies them that opportunity.
+I've heard of parents whose children have returned from time with other family members and have a new name.

 As a result, sometimes it can take a while for parents to get on board with a name change.

 This can be due to a multitude of different reasons.
 Sometimes the new name has a negative association for the parent, and it is hard for them to associate that name with their child.
 Other times, it can be due to too much change at once.
 Often, when a child comes out as transgender, especially a teen or young adult, they have been waiting a long time to start moving forward.
-Once they take that first step, it’s like a train that has left the station.
+Once they take that first step, it's like a train that has left the station.
 For parents, this can be overwhelming.
 We are struggling to get our footing, and our kids are off and running.
-Suddenly there is a new gender to adjust to and new pronouns and a new name.
-It’s not that the name itself is a problem, it’s just getting used to the idea of it.
+Suddenly there is a new gender to adjust to, new pronouns, and a new name.
+It's not that the name itself is a problem; it's just getting used to the idea of it.

 Sometimes, there is pain involved.
 For some parents whose children change their last names as well, they say it felt like their child was divorcing themselves from the family.
-This is more common in parents of young adult or older children, and especially hard for parents to reconcile with.
+This is more common in parents of young adults or older children and is especially hard for parents to reconcile with.
 Some mamas have shared with me that they felt their child was trying to erase the part of their life from before they came out as transgender.
 By validating the new name, including the last, these mamas felt they agreed to that erasure.
-For a parent, who their child was before they came out doesn’t go away, even if the outward expression of their child changes.
+For a parent, who their child was before they came out doesn't go away, even if the outward expression of their child changes.